QRS Music Technologies

 QRS Music Technologies, Inc. is an American company that makes modern player pianos.
 It was founded as Q•R•S Music Company in 1900 to make piano rolls, the perforated rolls of paper read by player pianos to reproduce music.
-The company also produced vinyl records in the 1920s and 1930s and radios beginning in the 1920s.
+The company also produced shellac records in the 1920s and 1930s and radios beginning in the 1920s.
 Today, it makes modern, digital variations on the player piano and the recordings to drive them.

 History

 QRS was founded in Chicago, Illinois, by Melville Clark (ca. 1850-1918), who also founded the Story & Clark Piano Company, to make piano rolls.
 It recorded early ragtime and jazz musicians, such as Fats Waller and James P. Johnson.

 In 1912, the company introduced the QRS marking piano, one of the first mechanisms for recording the performance of a live pianist to a piano roll, rather than transcribing notes by hand.

 The first "hand-played" roll that QRS released was "Pretty Baby" by ragtime pianist Charley Straight.
 The company went on to capture live performances by Igor Stravinsky, George Gershwin, and Duke Ellington in the era before widespread audio recording and reproduction, "documenting the history of pre-radio 20th century American popular music," as the American Society of Mechanical Engineers put it.
 "Player pianos provided home entertainment to millions of Americans from 1900 to 1930 and were the first widely successful consumer device to use binary encodement of data in its software, configured as piano rolls."
-QRS used the marking piano from 1912 to 1931, when other means of recording piano rolls became more efficient.
+QRS used the marking piano from 1912 until 1931, when other means of recording piano rolls became more efficient.

 By 1920, QRS was making piano rolls in Chicago and San Francisco.
 That year, it opened a five-story, 100,00-square-foot factory in The Bronx, occupying the entire block bounded by 134th Street, 135th Street, Locust Avenue, and Walnut Street.
 New York City became the center of the firm's recording work.

 In 1926, the company cut eleven million rolls.

 A record label was begun in the 1920s with three series of discs.

 The first edition of discs were reissues of music from Gennett Records which Gennett catalog numbers and label color-scheme.
 One of these rare and short-lived QRS records is identical to Gennett 5271.

 The second edition (1928–1929) included music overseen by Art Satherley, who had worked in the A&R department at Paramount Records.
 This was the longest-lived edition with a series devoted to jazz and blues and a second series devoted to country music.
 Among the artists who recorded for QRS were Ed Bell, Clarence Williams, Katherine Henderson, Clifford Gibson, South Street Ramblers, Earl Hines, James "Stump" Johnson, Sara Martin, Anna Bell, Edith North Johnson, and Missionary Josephine Miles.